GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?
-Microsoft uses a Certificate Trust List (CTL) to tell Windows endpoints (desktops, laptops, servers, mobile devices, etc running a Microsoft operating system) which PKI root certificates to trust.
+Microsoft uses a CTL to tell Windows endpoints (desktops, laptops, servers, mobile devices, etc running a Microsoft operating system) which PKI root certificates to trust.
 They distrubte a list of authorized root certificates (*authrootstl.cab*) and a list of untrusted root certificates (*disallowedcertstl.cab*).

 Microsoft deploys CTL to the following Windows versions.
 1. Windows 10 with additional capability of processing date-based constraints.